TK Maxx

-TK Maxx is a discount clothing and homewares retailer, founded in 1994.
+TK Maxx is a discount clothing and homewares retailer, that opened in the UK in 1994.
 It is currently based in Watford, England.

-It is owned by American retailer TJ Maxx, who could not trade under the initials "TJ" in the United Kingdom due to the British discount chain T. J. Hughes.
+It is owned by American retailer TJ Maxx, which could not trade under the initials "TJ" in the UK due to the British discount chain TJ Hughes.

-TK Maxx has since expanded across Ireland, the Netherlands, Germany, Austria, Poland and Australia, and also trades as Homesense.
+TK Maxx is an off price retailer that purchases stock when opportunities arise, rather than purchasing seasonally, in advance.
+This results in the company stocking a large number of brands, with products changing frequently, and being sold at lower prices.
+TK Maxx has expanded across Ireland, the Netherlands, Germany, Austria, Poland and Australia, and also trades as Homesense.